TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaAFreeIntroduction.md

    - Search for Amazon Web Services
    - Go to [https://aws.amazon.com/](https://aws.amazon.com/)
    - Select "Create an AWS Account" || "Create a Free Account"
-   - Sign in to the Console
+   - Sign in to the Amazon Web Services Management Console
 2.